 4. Departments must consult with Budget and Finance to obtain accurate, standardized data and information concerning enrollment, research funding, number of faculty, students, and staff, etc.

-A. It is the responsibility of the UCSF Office of Public Affairs to ensure that all publications meet these standards and to exercise oversight as appropriate.
+A. It is the responsibility of the UCSF Office of Communications to ensure that all publications meet these standards and to exercise oversight as appropriate.

 B. Departments and other campus units are responsible for the accurate representation of UCSF in their publications.
-Consultation with UCSF Public Affairs during the planning stage ensures that this will occur.
+Consultation with UCSF's Office of Communications during the planning stage ensures that this will occur.